babelouest/glewlwyd/docs/API.md

 #### URL Parameters

-`offset`: number, the offset to start the list, default 0 `limit`: number, the maximal number of elements in the list, default 100 `source`: string, the instance name to limit the result, if not set, all instances will be used `pattern`: string, the pattern to filter the result
+`offset`: number, the offset to start the list, default 0 `limit`: number, the maximal number of elements in the list, default 100, if limit is explicitly set to 0, no limit `source`: string, the instance name to limit the result, if not set, all instances will be used `pattern`: string, the pattern to filter the result